k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 @krauseetal2020; @regularetal2022; @plaganyietal2022].

-In this case study, we used SSMSE to investigate the effects on management objectives related to catch and population size of not accounting for natural mortality spikes in the estimation model informing management (i.e., stock assessment model; Table 2).
+In this case study, we used SSMSE to investigate the effects on management objectives of not accounting for natural mortality spikes in the estimation model informing management (i.e., stock assessment model; Table 2).
+The management objectives explored related to catch and population size.
 Natural mortality spikes could occur due to periodic changes in environmental conditions that can kill fish, such as red tide [@steidinger2009] or upwelling-driven hypoxia [@chanetal2008].
 We assessed the performance of two distinct management strategies.
 We used a cod-like species as